jonasundderwolf/django-image-cropping/README.rst

 Custom jQuery
 -------------

-By default the image cropping widget embeds the jQuery version vendored with the Django admin.
+By default the image cropping widget uses the jQuery version vendored with the Django admin.

 You can point to another version using the ``IMAGE_CROPPING_JQUERY_URL`` setting, though compatibility issues may arise if your jQuery version differs from the one that is tested against.